Improve Your Creativity and Leadership Skills through Journaling

 Friday - The real me

 How can I live a more integrated life?
-How can I be the most authentic me I can be?
+How can I be the most authentic person I can be?
 Look at the flower illustration above and list several points of view: intellectual, emotional, physical, relational, spiritual, financial…

 Think about all these questions over the weekend.
 Or of course, you can always share them with me in the comments, I would love to hear from your discoveries in your path to a more creative, authentic you.

-*Source: Adapted from Discover your True North Fieldbook by Bill George, Nick Craig and Scott Nook
+*Source: Adapted from Discover Your True North Fieldbook by Bill George, Nick Craig, and Scott Nook

 Previous